skellis46/embodied-camera/embodied-camera-project-overview.md

     + ethnographic interviews on subject of smartphones and our moving bodies (with artists and scholars)
         * artist who made scultures of hands (gestures)
     + experimental workshops as research space/environment
-    + experimental practice-research (with KM, OB, NB, CL): experiments in screen-based anti/non/-movement
+    + experimental practice-research (with KM, OB, NB, CL):
+        * experiments in screen-based anti/non/-movement
+        * combining first-person and third-person cameras (phone and go-pro mounted with gnarwhal)
 - rationale: why this method? what do we get from it?
     + experiential
     + understanding through doing (citation/evidence/precedent)